Michigan Center for the Book: www.michigan.gov/mcfb

 - Author Visits - How To & Collaboration

 - Michigan Book World

 - One Book Archive

 - Michigan Authors & Illustrators database

 Why do affiliates join the Center for the Book?
 To invest in local and statewide library services.
 See what our affiliates think about membership in the Why Should My Library Join piece.
-See How is the Center for the Book organized? for an application, annual reports, meeting minutes, etc. or contact Edwina Murphy at email@example.com or (517) 373-4376 for more information.
+See How is the Center for the Book organized? for an application, bylaws, roles and board members or contact Janice Murphy at email@example.com or (517) 373-1302 for more information or visit their website,

 Our mission is to promote an awareness of books, reading, literacy, authors and Michigan's rich literary heritage.